AustrianDataLAB/multi-stage-build/SECURITY.md

 # Security Policy

-This is a purely educational repo, it has a security policy to demonstrate violations thereof
+This is a purely educational repo, it has a security policy to demonstrate that such a thing exists and why it may be useful.

 ## Supported Versions